muzucode/Morningstar-API-Addon/readme.md

 ## Purpose

 This addon is intended to help with accessing the Morningstar API provided by APIdojo on RapidAPI.com.
 Additionally, documentation for accessing the endpoints is provided below.

+Much of the API requires the user to know _performance IDs_ of securities in order to get info on them.
+A big benefit of this addon is that the performance ID retrieval process is automated and allows for seamless requesting of _tickers_ rather than _performance IDs_.
+On the contrary, a couple downsides to this method are listed in the _Example of use_ section.

 **Note: There is a chance that some methods within the addon may not work over time depending on updates made to the API so I will be sure to make updates if requests come in.
 Thanks for understanding!**